LSU Lady Tigers track and field: History

 The Lady Tiger program began in August 1978.
 The LSU Lady Tigers track and field program is the premier women's track and field program in the NCAA, winning more NCAA championships than any other school in history.
 The Lady Tigers have won a total of 25 NCAA championships (11 indoor, 14 outdoor).
 The closest school is Texas with 10 total championships.
 The Lady Tigers won their first NCAA championship in 1987 under head coach Sam Seemes.
 The following year Pat Henry took over the program and led the team to an unprecedented 11 straight NCAA outdoor championships, the most consecutive NCAA titles by a women's team in any NCAA sport.
 In 2004, Dennis Shaver became the LSU Lady Tigers head coach.
 He coached the team to the 2008 NCAA outdoor championship.

-The first Lady Tiger team formed in August of 1978 following Title IX mandates.
+The first Lady Tiger team formed in August 1978 following Title IX mandates.
 The first meet was an indoor meet on Dec.
 9, 1978 at Carl Maddox Field House on the LSU campus.
 Gold and Silver Olympic medalist Pam Jiles from New Orleans, La. was on the first team.
 Another notable Lady Tiger was shotputter Donna Brazile also from New Orleans.
-Other members of the first team were, Stacy Allen, hurdler, from Metairie, La.; Leila Byrne, sprinter; Vicky Dunn, sprinter; Caroline Favorite,sprinter; Lynnette Favorite, sprinter; Joanie Hathorn; Paula Hayden, middle distance/distance, from Adams Massachusetts; Lourdes Maristany, middle distance/distance from New Orleans, La.; Dr. Marguerite Miranne Rosales, middle distance, from New Orleans; La, Donna Otzenberger Kivirauma, middle distance/distance from Baton Rouge, La; Elaine Smith, sprinter; Athena Thomas, sprinter; Carin Thorp, Sprinter; and Lynn Tutzauer, middle distance/distance.
+Other members of the first team were, Stacy Allen, hurdler, from Metairie, La.; Leila Byrne, sprinter; Vicky Dunn, sprinter; Caroline Favorite, sprinter; Lynnette Favorite, sprinter; Joanie Hathorn; Paula Hayden, middle distance/distance, from Adams Massachusetts; Lourdes Maristany, middle distance/distance from New Orleans, La.; Dr. Marguerite Miranne Rosales, middle distance, from New Orleans; La, Donna Otzenberger Kivirauma, middle distance/distance from Baton Rouge, La; Elaine Smith, sprinter; Athena Thomas, sprinter; Carin Thorp, Sprinter; and Lynn Tutzauer, middle distance/distance.

 Kimberlyn Duncan became the first from LSU to win The Bowerman, an award that honors collegiate track & field's most outstanding athlete of the year.
 In 2012, she became the first woman in NCAA Division I history to win back-to-back indoor and outdoor national titles in the 200 meters.